 - Egg Muffins

 - Bagel Egg in a Hole with Smashed Avocado

 - Easy Kale Feta Egg Toast

 - 9×13 Inch Baking Dish.
 A classic 3-quart size baking dish is all you need.
 This one comes with a lid.
 This set (with lids) is a bargain.

 - Small Whisk.
 I prefer this size for beating eggs and almost all mixing.

-Whether you serve it for breakfast, brunch, or brinner, I hope this vegetarian breakfast casserole becomes a well-loved part of your tradition too.
+Whether you serve it for breakfast, brunch, or brinner, I hope this vegetarian breakfast casserole becomes a well-loved meal in your home too.